wp-plugins/adminimize/readme.txt

 1. Adminimize Theme how in WordPress 2.3

 == Changelog ==
+= v1.7.3 (01/08/2010) =
+* Add Im-/Export function
+* Add new meta boxes from WP 2.9 post_thumbnail, if active from the Theme
+* Small modifications and code and css
+* Add new functions: hide tab for help and options on edit post or edit page; category meta box with ful height, etc.

 = v1.7.2 (07/08/2009) =
 * Add fix for deactive user.php/profile.php